mccacr64/mccacr64/README.md

 <!-- <p align="left"> <a href="https://twitter.com/crispy_64" target="blank"><img src="https://img.shields.io/twitter/follow/crispy_64?logo=twitter&style=for-the-badge" alt="crispy_64" /></a> </p> -->

-- 🔭 I’m currently working on **Pokedex App and Guess the Country Game (Name and Work in progress...)**
+- 🔭 I’m currently working on **Pokedex and Battle Calculator App and Guess the Country Game (Name and Work in progress...)**

-- 🌱 I’m currently learning about **Backend, Authentication, and MVC**
+- 🌱 I’m currently learning about **Fullstack Softare Development**

 - 👨‍💻 You can find some of my projects on [My Portfolio](https://chris-mccarthy.netlify.app/)